A World Without Heroes: Background

 Originally titled "Every Little Bit of Your Heart", the lyrics were changed in order to fit the concept of the album, and Lou Reed contributed the line "A world without heroes, is like a world without sun" to the lyrics.

 The song is a slow ballad which features Simmons on lead vocals and Stanley notably performing the guitar solo.
-It was released as the lone single from The Elder album and reached No. 56 in the U.S. and No. 55 in the UK.
+It was released as the first single from The Elder album and reached No. 56 in the U.S. and No. 55 in the UK.

 A video was made to help promote the single.
 It is the first to feature Eric Carr, and was the first Kiss video to be played on MTV.

 Despite the video and chart performance of the single, Kiss only played it live once during their appearance on the "Fridays" TV show and did not play the song live again until fan request at Kiss conventions in 1995 led them to performing an acoustic version on their Kiss Unplugged performance and subsequent album.